 Study of federal income taxation of individuals and their impact on personal and business financial decision making.
 Topics include: concepts of gross income, deductions, tax credits; business and personal investment deductions; sale and other dispositions of property; changes in tax law and economic impact of the law.
 Although the course emphasizes income taxation, issues such as gift, estate, partnership and corporate taxation are discussed.

 This course explores in depth the financial concepts used by the Accounting profession for partnerships, business combinations and consolidated financial statements, bankruptcy, liquidation and reorganization, and estates and trusts.

-Prerequisite: ACC 302; Business department majors only or permission of the department
+ACC 302; Business department majors only or permission of the department

 An introductory course covering both the concepts and procedures that the auditor must know and follow.
 The course attempts to give students a comprehensive, one semester review of the auditing field, with an emphasis on the auditing procedures and techniques needed to audit financial statements as well as to provide basic preparation for the CPA exam.

-Major Elective courses 6 hours
+Major Elective courses 6 credits

 ACC 350: Recommended for those planning to sit for the CPA examination.